| ariki | (Maori) the first-born male or female of a notable family. |

 | eorl | (OE) an EARL. |

-| equites | an order of knights holding a middle place between the senate and the commonalty; members of the Roman equestrian order.
-N.B. no EQUITE*. |
+| eques | one of an order of knights holding a middle place between the senate and the commonalty; members of the Roman equestrian order > EQUITES |

 | esquire | a landed proprietor; a title of dignity next below knight; (verb) to escort. |